1ttric/lausch-rs/README.md

 ## Usage

-If using Linux, you may need to follow instructions to install dependencies listed [here](https://github.com/indianakernick/The-Fat-Controller#usage) in order for auto-typing functionality to work.
+If key inputs are not being sent, you may need to refer to [inputbot](https://github.com/obv-mikhail/InputBot)) documentation for additional permissions configuration.

 ```bash
 lausch